MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

 ## Importing classes from a PowerShell module

 `Import-Module` and the `#requires` statement only import the module functions, aliases, and variables, as defined by the module.
-Classes are not imported.
+Classes aren't imported.
 The `using module` statement imports the classes defined in the module.
 If the module isn't loaded in the current session, the `using` statement fails.
-For more information about the `using` statement, see [about_Using](about_Using.md).
+For more information about the `using` statement, see [about_Using][07].

 The `using module` statement imports classes from the root module (`ModuleToProcess`) of a script module or binary module.
-It does not consistently import classes defined in nested modules or classes defined in scripts that are dot-sourced into the module.
+It doesn't consistently import classes defined in nested modules or classes defined in scripts that are dot-sourced into the module.
 Classes that you want to be available to users outside of the module should be defined in the root module.

 ## Loading newly changed code during development

-During development of a script module, it is common to make changes to the code then load the new version of the module using `Import-Module` with the **Force** parameter.
-This works for changes to functions in the root module only. `Import-Module` does not reload any nested modules.
+During development of a script module, it's common to make changes to the code then load the new version of the module using `Import-Module` with the **Force** parameter.
+This works for changes to functions in the root module only. `Import-Module` doesn't reload any nested modules.
 Also, there is no way to load any updated classes.

 To ensure that you are running the latest version, you must unload the module